 - Note-taking services, shuttles

 Obtaining the necessary papers to prove a handicap is a vital step in receiving the necessary accommodations.
 Thanks to Ball State University, students with mobility issues should never have to worry again about fitting in, thanks to Ball State University!

 Students at the University of Arizona have access to a wide range of services and activities.
 During quarantine, one of their current support programs provides free food and lunches to students with disabilities.

 The Nourishing Minds project and the campus food pantry are two other food-related services.

 Students can participate in brief success programming while also receiving a hot meal as part of the campaign.
 Their website has a section for students preparing for college if they are unclear about what universities can offer to students with impairments.

 Disabled students, unlike most students, frequently feel as if they are fighting an uphill battle to obtain basic accommodations.
 Their institution takes pride in having accessibility for all as its top priority.
-They do not believe that students have to go on a war for education individually.
-They see disabilities only as a diversity that everyone should see and reflect the same as other group minorities.
+They do not believe that students have to go to war for education individually.
+They see disabilities only as a diversity that everyone should see and reflect the same as other groups of minorities.